slevithan/oniguruma-to-es/README.md

 ): OnigurumaAst;
 ```

+An error is thrown if the pattern isn't valid in Oniguruma.
+But unlike `toRegExp` and `toDetails`, this won't evaluate whether the regex can be emulated in JavaScript.

 ### `EmulatedRegExp`

 Works the same as JavaScript's native `RegExp` constructor in all contexts, but can be given results from `toDetails` to produce the same result as `toRegExp`.